nashanas/GeaouCoin/README.md

 <h3>How to mine ?</h3>

-You can buy some coins and stake them to get rewards.
+You can mining Geaou Coin or buy some coins and stake them to get rewards.
 More coins more rewards.
 Masternode require 30k coins.

 <h3>Download</h3>